JamesWoolfenden/learn-terraform/docs/install.md

 ## Modifying existing infrastructure

 If the definition differs from the existing state captured.
-Some properties changing causes exsisting objects to be modified others the recreation.
+Some properties changing causes existing objects to be modified others the recreation.

 How can I tell what which will happen?